Commercial insurance options

 3. Residual Liability Insurance (RBI/PD) – Pays for bodily injury and property damage you cause to others under certain circumstances where Michigan’s no-fault law doesn’t apply.

-Your residual liability coverage only protects you in certain situations for which you could be sued.
+Your residual liability coverage only protects you in certain situations where you could be sued.
 This includes:

 Browse more examples of professions we insure.